sheriefCloud/100-days-of-code/log.md

-# 100 Days Of Code - Log
+# 100 Days of Code - Log

 ## Before the chalange
 I found about the 100 Days of Code from a slack channel in Flatiron School where I am doing a Full stack web development bootcamp.
 I thought this would be a nice cjhallange to take especially with my busy schedule where I sometimes get sidetracked.
 1 Hour is not a lot and I am sure I can do it - at least